raleel/cfi-srd-pt/0005_Skills.md

 Unlike other skills, Native Tongue is not rolled against directly.
 Instead, it is treated as a static representation of overall fluency, limiting the level of conversational interaction.
 This is described in more detail under the [Idioma](0005_Skills.md?id=Idioma-intcha) skill, but starting characters usually begin play fully fluent in their native Idioma.

 The skill can be used in two ways.
 First, it can help to understand the dialects of neighboring peoples who share a common linguistic basis or origin.
 In such cases the skill is treated at least one grade harder, potentially affecting the character's fluency.
-Second, it can be used as a cap on verbal skills which require a good grasp of Idioma.
+Second, it can be used as a cap on verbal skills which require a Bom grasp of Idioma.

 #### Percepção (INT+POW)